samohtebag/E-Commerce-Backend/README.md

 ## Technology

-The application was built using Node.js, NPM modules, Express.js, and MySQL
+The application was built using Node.js, NPM modules, Express.js, MVC, and MySQL

 <a name="#installation"></a>